CanaryBrianArmas/Personal_Projects/Deep_Learning/NLP/Helsinki_Opus_Books/README.md

 This a project I have made using the "en-es" subset from the Dataset: [Helsinki_opus_books](https://huggingface.co/datasets/Helsinki-NLP/opus_books)

+The goal of this project is to create a DL model which can be able to translate from english to Spanish.

 You can just upload the Main_Colab.ipynb file in GoogleDrive and run it there, or, you can do this locally as follows:

 ## Setup